Regularity of a double null coordinate system for Kerr-Newman-de Sitter spacetimes

 \centerline{\bf Abstract}

-We construct double null coordinates for subextremal Kerr--Newman--de Sitter spacetimes.
-This was already done for Kerr spacetimes by Pretorius and Israel~\cite{pretorius} and by Dafermos and Luk~\cite{m-luk}.
-These coordinates allow one to immediately extend some results previously proven for Kerr.
+We construct a double null coordinate system $(u,v,\theta_\star,\phi_\star)$ for Kerr--Newman--de Sitter black hole interior spacetimes and prove that the two dimensional spheres given by the intersection of the hypersurfaces $u=\mbox{constant}$ and $v=\mbox{constant}$ are $C^\infty$ in Boyer--Lindquist coordinates (including at the ``poles").
+The null coordinates allow one to immediately extend some results previously proven for Kerr.
 As an example, we illustrate how Sbierski's result in~\cite{Sbierski}, for the wave equation on the black hole interior, for Reissner--Nordstr\"{o}m and Kerr spacetimes, applies to Kerr--Newman--de Sitter spacetimes.